-Use of Quinine Sulfate Capsules for Treatment or Prevention of Nocturnal Leg Cramps
+Use of Quinine Sulfate for Treatment or Prevention of Nocturnal Leg Cramps

-Quinine Sulfate Capsules may cause unpredictable serious and life threatening hematologic reactions including thrombocytopenia and hemolytic uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP) in addition to hypersensitivity reactions, QT prolongation, serious cardiac arrhythmias including Torsades de pointes, and other serious adverse events requiring medical intervention and hospitalization.
+Quinine sulfate may cause unpredictable serious and life-threatening hematologic reactions including thrombocytopenia and hemolytic-uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP) in addition to hypersensitivity reactions, QT prolongation, serious cardiac arrhythmias including torsade de pointes, and other serious adverse events requiring medical intervention and hospitalization.
 Chronic renal impairment associated with the development of TTP, and fatalities have also been reported.
-The risk associated with the use of Quinine Sulfate Capsules in the absence of evidence of its effectiveness for treatment or prevention of nocturnal leg cramps, outweighs any potential benefit in treating and/or preventing this benign, self-limiting condition [see Boxed Warning and Contraindications (4)].
+The risk associated with the use of quinine sulfate in the absence of evidence of its effectiveness for treatment or prevention of nocturnal leg cramps, outweighs any potential benefit in treating and/or preventing this benign, self-limiting condition [see Boxed Warning and Contraindications (4)].

 QT Prolongation and Ventricular Arrhythmias

-Quinine Sulfate Capsules have been shown to cause concentration-dependent prolongation of the PR and QRS interval.
+Quinine sulfate has been shown to cause concentration-dependent prolongation of the PR and QRS interval.
 At particular risk are patients with underlying structural heart disease and preexisting conduction system abnormalities, elderly patients with sick sinus syndrome, patients with atrial fibrillation with slow ventricular response, patients with myocardial ischemia or patients receiving drugs known to prolong the PR interval (e.g., verapamil) or QRS interval (e.g., flecainide or quinidine) [see Clinical Pharmacology (12.2)].

-Quinine Sulfate Capsules are not recommended for use with other drugs known to cause QT prolongation, including Class IA antiarrhythmic agents (e.g., quinidine, procainamide, disopyramide), and Class III antiarrhythmic agents (e.g., amiodarone, sotalol, dofetilide).
+Quinine sulfate is not recommended for use with other drugs known to cause QT prolongation, including Class IA antiarrhythmic agents (e.g., quinidine, procainamide, disopyramide), and Class III antiarrhythmic agents (e.g., amiodarone, sotalol, dofetilide).

-The use of macrolide antibiotics such as erythromycin should be avoided in patients receiving Quinine Sulfate Capsules.
-Fatal Torsades de pointes was reported in an elderly patient who received concomitant quinine, erythromycin, and dopamine.
+The use of macrolide antibiotics such as erythromycin should be avoided in patients receiving quinine sulfate.
+Fatal torsade de pointes was reported in an elderly patient who received concomitant quinine, erythromycin, and dopamine.
 Although a causal relationship between a specific drug and the arrhythmia was not established in this case, erythromycin is a CYP3A4 inhibitor and has been shown to increase quinine plasma levels when used concomitantly.
 A related macrolide antibiotic, troleandomycin, has also been shown to increase quinine exposure in a pharmacokinetic study [see Drug Interactions (7.1)].

 Quinine may inhibit the metabolism of certain drugs that are CYP3A4 substrates and are known to cause QT prolongation, e.g., astemizole, cisapride, terfenadine, pimozide, halofantrine and quinidine.
-Torsades de pointes has been reported in patients who received concomitant quinine and astemizole.
-Therefore, concurrent use of Quinine Sulfate Capsules with these medications, or drugs with similar properties, should be avoided [see Drug Interactions (7.2)].
+Torsade de pointes has been reported in patients who received concomitant quinine and astemizole.
+Therefore, concurrent use of quinine sulfate with these medications, or drugs with similar properties, should be avoided [see Drug Interactions (7.2)].

-Concomitant administration of Quinine Sulfate Capsules with the antimalarial drugs, mefloquine or halofantrine, may result in electrocardiographic abnormalities, including QT prolongation, and increase the risk for Torsades de pointes or other serious ventricular arrhythmias.
+Concomitant administration of quinine sulfate with the antimalarial drugs, mefloquine or halofantrine, may result in electrocardiographic abnormalities, including QT prolongation, and increase the risk for torsade de pointes or other serious ventricular arrhythmias.
 Concurrent use of quinine sulfate and mefloquine may also increase the risk of seizures [see Drug Interactions (7.2)].

-Quinine Sulfate Capsules should also be avoided in patients with known prolongation of QT interval and in patients with clinical conditions known to prolong the QT interval, such as uncorrected hypokalemia, bradycardia, and certain cardiac conditions [see Contraindications (4)].
+Quinine sulfate should also be avoided in patients with known prolongation of QT interval and in patients with clinical conditions known to prolong the QT interval, such as uncorrected hypokalemia, bradycardia, and certain cardiac conditions [see Contraindications (4)].